 This is convenient, but also leaves the car open to the so-called relay attack, where thieves can repeat the radio signal coming from the car's fob (often left close to the owner's front door), then unlock the car and drive away.
 Other vehicles with keyless go are also susceptible to this attack.

-To help prevent this happening, version 9.0 adds PIN-to-drive, where you need to enter a PIN on the touchscreen before the car can be driven.
+To help prevent this happening, version 9.0 added PIN-to-drive, where you need to enter a PIN on the touchscreen before the car can be driven.
 Alternatively, you can disable passive entry so the key fob needs pressing to open the car, then pressing twice more once inside to switch it on.

 Ports, connectivity and smartphone app